 - Increased need to urinate

-- Feelings of constipation and bloating due to fibroid’s pressure on other organs
+- Constipation and bloating due to fibroid’s pressure on other organs

 - Back, pelvic or leg pain as the fibroid presses on certain nerves